Shagshag/prestashop-documentation/TreeToolbarSearchCategoriesCore.md

 * Visibility: **public**
 * This method is defined by [ITreeToolbarButtonCore](ITreeToolbarButtonCore)
-* This method is defined in [classes/tree/TreeToolbarSearchCategories.php line 29](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/tree/TreeToolbarSearchCategories.php#29)
+* This method is defined in [classes/tree/TreeToolbarSearchCategories.php line 29](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/tree/TreeToolbarSearchCategories.php#L29)

-### setAttribute
+### <a name="method-setAttribute"></a>setAttribute

     mixed ITreeToolbarButtonCore::setAttribute($name, $value)